SwinAkathon/kotlin-workshop/ReadMe.md

 | 01 | Frontend Development with Jetpack Compose | Jetpack Compose essentials | Full navigation app |
 | 02 | Processing Large Datasets | Kotlin Flow, LiveData, Paging | Data Processing app |

-This github consists of several branches, containing different apps and their versions.
-A subset of these are used in the workshop.
+All materials are stored in this github repository, which consists of several branches.
+Each branch is a version-level of some basic apps that can be developed using the workshop.
+A subset of the branches are used in the workshop.
 Others are available for extra references.

 This workshop was prepared using various Kotlin and Jetpack-Compose materials from the following sources:
 - Google code labs: https://developer.android.com/codelabs/